unl-nimbus-lab/rsia/README.md

 #### Helper Tools

 - Parsing of ROS based `.launch` files
-- One click build of whole system
+- Single command build and analysis of the whole system

 ## Credits